 In the last decade a strong and definitive link has been established between inflammation and cardiovascular disease.
 Inflammation occurs in the vasculature as a response to several types of injury.
-Various risk factors, including hypertension, diabetes, and smoking, together with oxidized low-density lipoprotein cholesterol, trigger a chronic inflammatory reaction, the result of which is a vulnerable plague, prone to rupture and thrombosis.1 Epidemiological and clinical studies have consistently shown links between markers of inflammation and risk of future cardiovascular events.1 Activation of macrophages, T lymphocytes, and smooth muscle cells leads to the release of additional mediators, including adhesion molecules, cytokines, chemokines, and growth factors, all of which play important roles in atherogenesis.2 Inflammation plays a role in all stages of atherothrombosis, the underlying cause of approximately 80% of all sudden cardiac deaths.3 http://dx.doi.org/10.1016/j.repc.2016.07.009 E-mail address: jjpolonia@gmail.com increased NLR is independently associated with the severity of hypertension (HTN) in patients with untreated essential HTN.
-NLR is considered a marker of inflammatory status5 and has been shown to predict risk of coronary disease,6 heart failure7 and stroke,8 and has been associated with resistant hypertension.9 Since HTN is a significant risk factor in inflammatory conditions such as atherosclerosis5 and inflammatory molecules such as C-reactive protein (CRP), vascular and intercellular adhesion molecules, monocyte chemoattractant protein-1 and plasminogen activator inhibitor-1 are increased in HTN,^{10,11} the finding of a proportional increase of NLR with higher severity of HTN fits with the hypothesis of the inflammatory nature of hypertensive disease.12-14 Because inflammation may have a role in the pathogenesis and progression of hypertension,^{10,11} the authors speculate that an increase in this inflammatory marker (which can be easily measured in clinical practice) may help to predict HTN severity and to guide therapy in hypertensive patients.
+Various risk factors, including hypertension, diabetes, and smoking, together with oxidized low-density lipoprotein cholesterol, trigger a chronic inflammatory reaction, the result of which is a vulnerable plague, prone to rupture and thrombosis.
+Epidemiological and clinical studies have consistently shown links between markers of inflammation and risk of future cardiovascular events.
+Activation of macrophages, T lymphocytes, and smooth muscle cells leads to the release of additional mediators, including adhesion molecules, cytokines, chemokines, and growth factors, all of which play important roles in atherogenesis.
+Inflammation plays a role in all stages of atherothrombosis, the underlying cause of approximately 80% of all sudden cardiac deaths.

+The study by Çimen et al. published in this issue of the Journal examines the relationship between 24-hour ambulatory blood pressure (BP) and a systemic inflammation marker, the neutrophil-to-lymphocyte ratio (NLR).
+The http://dx.doi.org/10.1016/j.repc.2016.07.009 E-mail address: jjpolonia@gmail.com increased NLR is independently associated with the severity of hypertension (HTN) in patients with untreated essential HTN.
+NLR is considered a marker of inflammatory status and has been shown to predict risk of coronary disease, heart failure and stroke, and has been associated with resistant hypertension.
+Since HTN is a significant risk factor in inflammatory conditions such as atherosclerosis and inflammatory molecules such as C-reactive protein (CRP), vascular and intercellular adhesion molecules, monocyte chemoattractant protein-1 and plasminogen activator inhibitor-1 are increased in HTN, the finding of a proportional increase of NLR with higher severity of HTN fits with the hypothesis of the inflammatory nature of hypertensive disease.12-14 Because inflammation may have a role in the pathogenesis and progression of hypertension, the authors speculate that an increase in this inflammatory marker (which can be easily measured in clinical practice) may help to predict HTN severity and to guide therapy in hypertensive patients.
 Other indices derived from blood count parameters have authors claim to have shown for the first time that an